Economics Units 3 and 4

 The focus of Unit 3 is Australia’s economic prosperity.
 The Australian economy has grown continuously for the past 25 years.
 We examine Australia’s role in the global economy and factors that contribute to economic success such as strong relationships with our trading partners.
 We also explore the role of markets in the economy and reasons for government intervention; the theory is then applied to a range of contemporary issues in Australia.

 The focus of Unit 4 is managing the economy.
 We explore the policies that the Australian Government uses to manage the economy and achieve its economic goals.
-Students will examine a range of current data and information in order to discuss and analyse contemporary economic policies and issues.
-They will gain the skills to assess the strengths and weaknesses of various policies and draw informed conclusions about both the short-term and long-term consequences in terms of the government’s goals and living standards in Australia.
+You will examine a range of current data and information in order to discuss and analyse contemporary economic policies and issues.
+You will gain the skills to assess the strengths and weaknesses of various policies and draw informed conclusions about both the short-term and long-term consequences in terms of the government’s goals and living standards in Australia.

 Who is it for?